Posts

 - G. K. Chesterton:

-- The man who was Thursday (Amazing, completely insane, it goes somewhere)
+- The man who was Thursday (Twice, Amazing, completely insane, it goes somewhere)

 - The Father Brown short stories (pretty good, has the signature wit of Chesterton, and puts in perspective XIXth century british society and its contradictions)